 Brink TV show seeks "low-budget mad scientist."
 Jack and his MAX project fit the bill!

+Eco-friendly electric cars are coming soon.
 Just over the horizon is a host of electric vehicles that tout improved range and speed, and state-of-the-art battery technology.
-While the price tags will be high and availability will be spotty at first, the future of vehicular transportation looks bright.
 Here’s a list of the models that are hoping to make an appearance in 2009 or shortly thereafter.

 It's the age-old tug of war between good looks and streamlined, aerodynamic design.